woo-j/OkapiBarcode/README.md

 #### Okapi Barcode 0.4.6
 - QR Code: allow FNC1 escape sequences in user-provided content
+- Code 39 Extended: allow empty content, if user requests it
 - QR Code: allow empty content, if user requests it
-- Code 39 Extended: allow empty content, if user requests it
 - UPC/EAN: allow empty content, if user requests it
+- Telepen: allow empty content, if user requests it

 #### Okapi Barcode 0.4.5
 - Code 128: allow user to restrict the code sets used to encode data